shoshana123/movement-experiment/README.md

 # Movement-Experiment

 This project was an experiment with movement, color and coding.
-As a former ballet dancer, I wanted to explore coding in conjunction with movement and combining these two very different fields.
+As a former ballet dancer, I wanted to explore coding in conjunction with movement and try to combine these two very different fields.

 This project leverages real-time human pose estimation through a machine learning model, PoseNet, from TensorFlow.js.
 The poses are detected in real time from the user's webcam.